GuillaumeZahnd/nlp-question-answering/mistral/log_twilight_struggle_0/README.md

 ### Analyzing the response from Mistral AI (see below), given the fact one crucial information was missing:

-0. The model demonstrates sound reasoning thoughout.
+0. The model demonstrates sound reasoning throughout.
 1. The model quickly understands that one crucial information is missing (*"But the stability number isn't given."*).
 The model rightfully points out several times that this information is required (*"But since the problem doesn't specify S, ..."*).
 2. The model considers different hypotheses to address the question (*"Maybe the stability number is not needed because..."*, *"Maybe the stability number is implied to be such that"*, *"Maybe it's a trick question, but that seems unlikely"*).
-3. The model identify the name of the boardgame, and finds that Mexico has a stability number of 2 indeed (*"In the game Twilight Struggle, Mexico has a stability of 2."*).
+3. The model then identifies the name of the boardgame (?!), and finds that Mexico has a stability number of 2 indeed (*"In the game Twilight Struggle, Mexico has a stability of 2."*).
 4. The model finally provides the correct answer is provided (*"After resolving the Coup, the US has 1 influence and the USSR has 0 influence in Mexico."*).

 ### Response from Mistral AI: